James Wan: 2014–present: Professional expansion, Atomic Monster and blockbuster films

 He then produced Annabelle, a spin-off of The Conjuring that served as a prequel to the 2013 film.
-The spin-off was profitable, made on a budget of $6.5 million and grossing over $256 million As part of the franchise, he also produced the prequel film Annabelle: Creation (2017); another Conjuring spin-off horror film,The Nun (2018); and Annabelle Comes Home (2019).
+The spin-off was profitable, made on a budget of $6.5 million and grossing over $256 million As part of the franchise, he also produced the prequel film Annabelle: Creation (2017), another Conjuring spin-off horror film,The Nun (2018), and Annabelle Comes Home (2019).
 Wan co-wrote The Nun and Annabelle Comes Home with Gary Dauberman.

 In 2018, Wan directed the DC Extended Universe superhero film Aquaman.
 The film grossed over $1.148 billion worldwide, becoming the highest-grossing DCEU film as well as the highest-grossing film based on a DC Comics character, internationally, surpassing The Dark Knight Rises.
 In 2019, Wan developed a television series based on the character Swamp Thing, for the DC Universe streaming service.

 On 7 August 2015, Wan signed-on to produce New Line Cinema's 2021 Mortal Kombat reboot.
 Four years later, the South Australian Government's budget included a huge boost to the South Australian Film Corporation, with the Mortal Kombat reboot, as the largest film production in the state's history, set to be a key recipient.
-In 2021, Wan directed the horror film Malignant, starring Annabelle Wallis; and co-produced the film adaptation of the slasher novel There's Someone Inside Your House by Stephanie Perkins, under his Atomic Monster label, alongside Shawn Levy's 21 Laps Entertainment for Netflix.
+In February 2018, Wan was confirmed to executive produce the animated adaptation of Stan Sakai's Usagi Yojimbo comic book series.
+The animated series premiered on Netflix in 2022 and was titled Samurai Rabbit: The Usagi Chronicles.
+In 2021, Wan directed the horror film Malignant, starring Annabelle Wallis and co-produced the film adaptation of the slasher novel There's Someone Inside Your House by Stephanie Perkins, under his Atomic Monster label, alongside Shawn Levy's 21 Laps Entertainment for Netflix.
+Also in 2021, Wan executive produced the television adaptation of I Know What You Did Last Summer for Amazon Prime.